tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - pick up the book again and go through all your notes.
 In a lot of cases, reading your notes will be as good as reading the book again.
   - writing is the process by which we often discover we don't know what we're talking about.

+# Speed reading
+## the 4,3,2,1 method
+- 10 minutes exercise
+- set the timer for 4 minutes and open an easy-to-read book.
+- start reading at a comfortable pace while using your finger to underline the words as you read them.
+- when 4 minutes expires, mark the point at which you stopped
+- go back where you started and set a timer for 3 minutes, then 2 minutes, then 1 minute.
+Try to get to the same point you reached after 4 minutes.

+## Problems
+- avoid regression where your eyes tend to go back and re-read certain words in a sentence.
+  - use pacer because attention follows movement.
+If you use your finger to guide your reading, you prevent your attention from jumping around the text.
+  - use finger as pacer when reading on physical book or the phone
+  - use the mouse as pacer when reading content on computer
+- avoid subvocalization: saying words to yourself in your head as you read.
+  - when you start reading, count 1, 2, 3, 4.
+This process will free your mind of the inner narrator.
+  - it will train your mind to see words on the page like images.
+Turn what you're reading into a motion picture experience.
+- avoid word-by-word reading
+  - observe chunks of word at a single glance.
+  - practice expanding your vision to see groups of words, i.e.: image for groups of words
 # Mental models
 ## Circle of competence
 - [circle of competence](https://fs.blog/circle-of-competence/)